samsuh/2025-learnings/README.md

 - `item.unwrap_or(&placeholder);` if item is Some, return Some. if None, return default placeholder.
 Use when you want the fallback.

 I feel like I'm progressing too slowly.
 I need a better routine to funnel information into my brain and keep it there.
 Progress is actually not bad looking backwards, but part of me feels like I'm leaving a lot on the table every day, and I need to up the intensity, as long as I don't burn out from it.
 Maybe a more balanced intensity but with more dedicated time off would work.
+Started reviewing data structures and algorithms to add some more learning/practice into the mix.
+Rust doesnt seem to be a good language to do DSA in.